corda/corda-docs/content/en/docs/corda-os/4.4/api-vault-query.md

 {{< /tabs >}}

 As can be seen in the code snippet above, the `PublicKeyHashToExternalId` entity has been added to `PersistentKeyManagementService`, which allows you to associate your public keys with external IDs.
-So far, so good.

 {{< note >}}
 Here, it is worth noting that we must map **owning keys** to external IDs, as opposed to **state objects**.
 This is because it might be the case that a `LinearState` is owned by two public keys generated by the same node.
 {{< /note >}}

-The intuition here is that when these public keys are used to own or participate in a state object, it is trivial to then associate those states with a particular external ID.
+The logic here is that when these public keys are used to own or participate in a state object, it is trivial to then associate those states with a particular external ID.
 Behind the scenes, when states are persisted to the vault, the owning keys for each state are persisted to a `PersistentParty` table.
 The `PersistentParty` table can be joined with the `PublicKeyHashToExternalId` table to create a view which maps each state to one or more external IDs.
 The entity relationship diagram below helps to explain how this works.

 ![state to external id](/en/images/state-to-external-id.png "state to external id") When performing a vault query, it is now possible to query for states by external ID using the `externalIds` parameter in `VaultQueryCriteria`.